Padmanabham (actor)

-Basavaraju Venkata Padmanabha Rao (20 August 1931 – 20 February 2010), known mononymously as Padmanabham, was an Indian actor, comedian, producer, and director who predominantly worked in Telugu cinema and Telugu theatre.
+Basavaraju Venkata Padmanabha Rao (20 August 1931 – 20 February 2010), known mononymously as Padmanabham, was an Indian actor, comedian, producer, and director who predominantly worked in Telugu cinema and theatre.
 He is known for his comic expressions and dialogues.
 In a career spanning over six decades, he acted in more than 400 films.

 Padmanabham made his film debut as a child actor in 1945 with Mayalokam.
 Shavukaru (1949) was his first major hit and gave him a footing as a comedian.
 Pathala Bhairavi (1951) helped him find a permanent place in Telugu cinema.
 He acted in small roles alongside Relangi and Ramana Reddy in the golden era of Telugu cinema in the 1950s and 1960s.
 Later, he became a prominent comedian and remained so till the mid-1970s when Rajababu burst on the scene and replaced him.

 He also directed eight films including Kathanayika Molla (1969), a biographical film which won him the state Nandi Award.
 Padmanabham introduced S. P. Balasubrahmanyam to the film industry through Sri Sri Sri Maryada Ramanna (1967).